Simrankaur2007/sdf-assignment-4/README.md

 # PiXELL Transaction Report

+#Description

+This project involves modifying and troubleshooting the `pixel_transaction_data.py` Python script to process transaction data from a CSV file.
+The script reads transaction records, validates them, and reports the results.

 ## Author
 [Simran Kaur]

-## Project README

-### Project Description
+### Assignment Description

-This project involves modifying and troubleshooting the `pixel_transaction_data.py` Python script to process transaction data from a CSV file.
-The script reads transaction records, validates them, and reports the results.
+This project is related to an assignment that aims to ensure the correctness and accuracy of software programs and the appropriate use of exception handling.
+As a student, the goal is to improve the quality of the "pixell_transaction_report" program.

 ### Code Modifications